21st Century Cures: Congressional Committee Releases Health Care Innovation Proposal

 The College has also submitted two rounds of comments on the first discussion draft to help guide the Committee as it continues to refine the proposal.
 The first round of ACC’s comments focused on the provisions affecting clinical data registries.
 The College, drawing on its vast experience in clinical data registries, stressed the importance of needs-based registry development, well-developed organizational structure and support, and data accuracy and quality.
 The College also underscored the importance of collaborating with stakeholders, including medical specialty societies and clinical data registry operators, on additional requirements that are imposed on registries.
 The second set of comments stressed the need to ensure patient access to innovative therapies and appropriate care.
 The College provided recommendations on priority review for breakthrough devices, modernizing the regulation of social media, coverage with evidence development, telemedicine, interoperability, precision medicine and more.

 “While we have made significant progress over the last year, there is still work left to do, and our staffs, as they have done for months, will continue working round the clock to ensure that the finalized legislation can gain broad support,” Committee leaders noted.

 In the coming months, the ACC will continue to help shape the future of health care by working with Congress on 21st Century Cures.

-Keywords: Delivery of Health Care, Individualized Medicine, Information Dissemination, Medicine, National Institutes of Health (U.S.), Registries, Research Personnel, Social Media, Societies, Medical, Software, Telemedicine, Therapies, Investigational, United States Food and Drug Administration
+Keywords: Delivery of Health Care, Precision Medicine, Information Dissemination, Medicine, National Institutes of Health (U.S.), Registries, Research Personnel, Social Media, Societies, Medical, Software, Telemedicine, Therapies, Investigational, United States Food and Drug Administration

 < Back to Listings